-Bridal Shower Games are a fun part of the lead-up to your big day.
-Of course, be prepared to be embarrassed – there’s no way you’ll avoid that!
+Bridal Shower games are a fun part of the lead-up to your big day.
+Of course, be prepared to be embarrassed – there’s no way you will avoid that!

-Obviously, in this modern age, it’s somewhat rare to find a bride-to-be who is still living at home, so while the tradition of a kitchen tea is not necessarily appropriate these days, any excuse for a good party and lots of cool gifts in the form of kitchen tea games is always welcome.
+While the tradition of a kitchen tea is not traditionally necessary these days, any excuse for a good party and lots of cool gifts in the form of kitchen tea games is always welcome.
 After all, you can never have too many kitchen goodies!